-Our 2017 call for submissions in four genres is now open, inviting creative nonfiction with "a moving inner voice" that "holds to the same standards as other literary forms while remaining grounded in fact."
+Our typical call for submissions invites creative nonfiction with "a moving inner voice" that "holds to the same standards as other literary forms while remaining grounded in fact."
 Gould's 2016 contribution (pp. 153-157) is a perfect example.

 Notice how she begins by weaving personal experience with literary observations:

 Chekhov was not my first love.
 More obviously delectable to a college freshman just returned from her first visit to St. Petersburg and discovering Russian literature for the first time were the thick novels of Dostoevsky and Tolstoy.
 Those "great, baggy monsters" (as Henry James called them) buoyed me up through my first marriage, my frantic conversion to Christianity, and my equally hasty divorce. . . .
 Dostoevsky's tortured heroines perfectly matched my overstrung mind, and his philosophical dialogues about the existence (or not) of God were the perfect object of reflection for my theologically conflicted soul . . . .Now the author pulls us into her theme:

 Tolstoy struck a different chord, but one which was equally resonant.
 His ability to cut through racism and prejudice . . .
 Tolstoy did not pull at my heartstrings in quite the same way as Dostoevsky, but he did speak to my social conscience, and to my desire to make a difference in the world . . . .

 I did not have a chance to taste [Chekhov] until my final semester at Berkeley, after a whirlwind tour of the Russian canon. . . .
 For our first story, my professor had chosen Chekhov's "Lady with a Lapdog" . . . *